 Prolonged Exposure therapy can be a very effective treatment for PTSD.
 However, PE works because it is powerful, and because it is powerful it can also harm. — Glenn Sullivan Ph.D.

-Another reason why veterans rarely trust psychiatrists and psychologists is because these professionals sometimes do not ask the right question.
+Another reason why veterans rarely trust psychiatrists and psychologists (even if they’re from trustworthy platforms like BetterHelp) is because these professionals sometimes do not ask the right question.
 Most veterans think that these experts only want to create a validation for a diagnosis they already have in their mind.
 That is a problem because it tears down the credibility of the whole healthcare industry with regards to addressing mental health issues with specific cases.
 Honestly, you can’t have a peer-to-peer mentoring where a traumatized individual openly shares his or her traumatic experience.
 But if chances get taken, there is a possibility that both damaged individuals can help encourage each other.

 Perhaps the only thing that keeps the veterans in the right disposition is the idea where talking to someone genuinely helps.
 That is if those people try to confide with shares the same experience they encountered.
 There is this belief that the whole process of sharing emotional and mental stress does not need to undergo technical procedures.
 That is because the only thing that will matter is the presence and understanding between two not-so-different individuals.
 The truth is, it will not matter if that person is a psychiatrist, psychologists, or just an ordinary person.
 As long as that individual listens, things can seem to get a little better.